Advancing Columbia University’s Work to Combat Antisemitism

 Task Force on Antisemitism

-The Columbia Task Force on Antisemitism was created in November 2023 to address the harmful impact of antisemitism on members of Columbia’s Jewish community and to ensure that protection, respect, and belonging extends to everyone.
-Formed in response to the alarming resurgence of antisemitism globally, nationally, and on our own campus, it also serves as a critical instrument of institutional self-examination.
-The Task Force is charged not only with responding to immediate threats, but also with addressing deeper cultural and structural dynamics that enable antisemitism to persist.
+Formed in response to the alarming resurgence of antisemitism globally, nationally, and on our own campus, the Task Force on Antisemitism also served as a critical instrument of institutional self-examination.
+The task force was charged not only with responding to immediate threats, but also with addressing deeper cultural and structural dynamics that enable antisemitism to persist.

 - Report #1: Columbia University’s Rules on Demonstrations